James Pennethorne: Public works

 His last work was for the University of London at 6 Burlington Gardens.
-The adjoining Burlington House, in Piccadilly, had been acquired by the government on his advice, to accommodate the learned societies removed from Somerset House, and the Royal Academy.
+The adjoining Burlington House, in Piccadilly, had been acquired by the government on his advice, to accommodate the learned societies removed from Somerset House, and the Royal Academy of Arts.
 The plans for the University of London were approved in 1866, but underwent some modification.

 Pennethorne was knighted, in recognition of his public services, in November 1870.

 His pupils included Henry Saxon Snell (1830–1904).
 His brother John Pennethorne (1808–1888) was also an architect.

-He died on 1st September 1871 and was buried on the western side of Highgate Cemetery.
+He died on 1 September 1871 and was buried on the western side of Highgate Cemetery.